Restuccia-Group/SOAR/README.md

 This repository provides the full implementation and experimental setup to **replicate the results** presented in our paper:

 The code includes:
-- A Deep Reinforcement Learning (DRL) environment tailored for MU-MIMO task offloading
+- DRL: A Deep Reinforcement Learning (DRL) environment tailored for MU-MIMO task offloading
-- Scripts to run and log experimental evaluations
+- System Packages and Experiments: Scripts to run and log experimental evaluations
-- Configurations to reproduce all figures and metrics from the paper
+- Experiments: Configurations and setup instructions to reproduce all figures and metrics from the paper
+- Test Corruption: Computer vision task corruption test

 <p align="center">
 <img src="Images/SOAR_pipeline_v2.png"